arecarn/consteig/readme.md

 * Compute the QR decomposition of a square matrix
 * **Compute the eigenvalues for a square diagonal matrix**(Not yet)

+# Important Notes
+* Does not work with complex numbers

 # TODO

 * Remove dependency on gcem and any std library implementations